iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

     - `StyledSwitch.tsx`: Custom styled switch/toggle component.
     - `SummarySidebar.tsx`: **NEW** - Right-hand sidebar displaying aggregated item totals.
     - `TreeNodeManager.tsx`: Manages interactions or state for tree nodes.
     - `TreeViewContainer.tsx`: Container for the tree visualization.
+Integrates with `useFactoryPlanner` to pass down props like `onOptimizeAllMachines`.
     - `TreeViewManager.tsx`: Manages the state or interactions of the tree view.
     - `ViewModeToggle.tsx`: **DEPRECATED/UNUSED** - Was previously used for List/Tree view toggle.
     - `ViewOptionsPanel.tsx`: Panel containing various view options.